-HPTN 050, also known as Phase 1 Safety and Acceptability Study of the Vaginal Microbicide Agent PMPA Gel is a recently completed study of tenofovir vaginal gel with published data.
-Eighty-four low risk (60 HIV negative and 24 HIV positive) women applied either tenofovir 0.3% or 1% gel once or twice daily.
-The tenofovir 1% gel formulation was well tolerated in both HIV negative and HIV positive women.
+In HPTN 050, the tenofovir 1% gel formulation was well tolerated in both HIV negative and HIV positive women.
 Although 92% reported at least 1 AE, the majority (87%) were mild and limited to the genitourinary tract (77%).
 Product concentration, sexual activity and HIV status were not associated with a specific AE pattern.
 No clinically significant systemic toxicity was observed.
 Tenofovir gel showed no negative effect on vaginal microflora in this study.
 No new resistance mutations evolved in plasma or cervicovaginal lavage (CVL) after 14 days of tenofovir gel use but 3 women had plasma mutations associated with low level tenofovir resistance at day 0 and 14 (M41L, L210M, ±T215I/Y).
-Systemic absorption was limited (maximum serum levels 3.1-25.8 ng/ml).
 The AE and safety profile in HPTN 050 was reviewed by the FDA who subsequently permitted the initiation of the HPTN 059 extended safety protocol for vaginal tenofovir.
+Tenofovir gel was highly acceptable to both women and men in HPTN 050, with 94% of the women and 81% of the men indicating that they would definitely or probably use tenofovir gel in the future.

-In a male tolerance study of tenofovir 1% gel (CONRAD A04-099) (IND #73,382), tenofovir gel was well tolerated in men following seven days of once daily exposure to the penis.
-There were few genital findings observed after product use and all findings were classified as mild, were small in size and required no treatment.
+In a male tolerance study of tenofovir 1% gel (CONRAD A04-099) (IND #73,382), tenofovir gel was well tolerated in men following seven days of once daily exposure, for 6 to 10 hours, to the penis.
+There were few reported and observed genital findings after product use including mild pain (burning, irritation, discomfort) and pruritis2.
+All observed findings were classified as mild, were small in size and required no treatment.
 All reported symptoms were mild, of short duration and resolved by the final visit.
-There were no noticeable differences between signs and symptoms of genital irritation observed in the circumcised compared to the uncircumcised group.7
+There were no noticeable differences between signs and symptoms of genital irritation observed in the circumcised compared to the uncircumcised group.^{2,9}